RoninTech/ta-helper/content/travels/nepal-in-spring.md

 So we decided to take the mini bus to [Besisahar](https://goo.gl/maps/Xza1ijTCDjJK4JBV6) which deserves it's own segment.
 Paul got us to the right place and we managed to get our tickets with the help of a local fellow who was also heading in the same direction.
 The mini bus was, like every other one we've taken, built to hold 12 but at one point had 16 people plus luggage.
 I consider this a win since we saw goats on top of one.
 The drive out of Kathmandu was long and dusty, we stopped a lot to pick up people... finally getting on the highway was a relief.
 Until we got to a huge line of traffic.
 One thing about Nepal, there are accidents everywhere.
 Our driver maneuvered us to close to the front where he stopped and everyone got out.
 We waited there for a bit while our driver figured out options.
 He loaded us all back in and took off back the way we came and turned onto some random dirt road.

 At that point, we started 4x4'ing in an overloaded Toyota Hiace...
 Paul even commented that an ATV would have had trouble on the "road".
 I could try to describe it, but I don't think it would do it justice.
 While freaky, it was pretty amazing to watch the driver and his assistant manage creek crossings, large rocks and massive channels in the dirt roads.
 There were lots of tricky bits but there were other vans and everyone worked together.
 The best part was when Paul looked behind and saw full size buses following us down on this trail...
 CRAZY!!!
 7 hours later we made it to Gateway Himalaya Hotel in Besisahar, me with a massive headache and Paul with a hunger only to be cured by momo's.
 After a nice relax we did our final preparation for the start of our Annapurna trek.
 We decided to hike all the way from Besisahar to the very end past Ghorepani.
 It seemed that most people used jeeps and/or planes to turn a 16 day trek into a 8 to 10 day trek.
 By doing the full thing we figured we would acclimatize better, altitude and fitness wise.
-We continued to use the excellent free maps.me app to navigate along with a KMZ file we found on the web.
+We continued to use the excellent free maps.me app (NOTE: maps.me was sold and now contains ads and trackers.
+It is now recommended to use the forked [Organic Maps app](https://organicmaps.app/)) to navigate along with a KMZ file we found on the web.
 Maps.me was able to import the file and it showed us elevation profiles between points on the trek.
 Excellent for planning and seeing what hellish ups and downs awaited.
 Another invaluable resource was the [New Annapurna Trekking Trail (NATT) guide](http://www.nepal-dia.de/Trekking_the_Annapurna_Circuit_with_the_new_NATT_trails_111017.pdf).

 </br>
 <div style="text-align: center">